seL4/camkes-tool/docs/index.md

   reasoning about a generated CapDL specification.
 This option elides these TCB caps at the cost of threads messily VM faulting when they exit.

-**--fsupport-init**
-**--fno-support-init**

-> By default, CAmkES provides a fairly rich initialisation environment.
-This includes features like automatic calls to `pre_init`.
-All this infrastructure can be disabled at an obvious loss of functionality, but with a less complicated resulting capability distribution and control flow.

 ### Modules

 Each subset of CAmkES functionality is encapsulated in a Python module that